mateusm09/rtsp-stream/README.md

 The application tries to be as flexible as possible therefore there are a lot of configuration options available.
 You can set the following information in the application:

--   Sub directory where the application stores video chunks
+-   Sub directory where the application stores video chunks and thumbnails
 -   Time period for the cleanup process that stops streams if they are inactive
+-   Time period for thumbnail caching
 -   Option to keep all video chunks forever instead of removing them when a stream becomes inactive
 -   Logging options for the underlying ffmpeg process
 -   CORS and other HTTP related options for the backend server itself